duanH3/pubsub-with-nodejs/README.md

 Step 0.
 Setup pubsub in GCP, Setup Tables in BQ, Setup Dataflow
 --------------
-- Create Topic in GCP
+- Create Topic in GCP pubsub
-- Modify "topic" in app.js
+- Modify "topic" in app.js to be the same with pubsub
 - Modify "payload" in app.js to be the same with BQ table

 Step 1.
 Go to cloud-shell and clone this repo.
 Install the dependencies.